usmanmusa1920/flask-unity/README.md

 <h3><strong>Create flask project app using sakyum</strong></h3>

-For you to start an app within your project `todo_project` shutdown the flask development server by pressing ( CTRL+C ) and then run the following command, in that working directory `(todo_project)` by giving the name you want your app to be, in our case we will call our app `todo_app`
+For you to start an app within your project `todo_project` shutdown the flask development server by pressing ( CTRL+C ) and then run the following command, by giving the name you want your app to be, in our case we will call our app `todo_app`

 ```py
 python thunder.py create_app -a todo_app